limingjie/Smart-LED-Flashlight-CH32V003/README.md

 ## Features

-- Low cost
+- Low-cost
-- PWM-controlled brightness
+- PWM-controlled adjustable brightness
-- Up to 10 LEDs in series
+- Supports up to 10 LEDs in series
-- 2.7V to 5.5V power, suitable for lithium batteries
+- Operates from `3.0V` to `5.5V` (suitable for lithium batteries)
-- Soft latching power circuit – ideal for battery-powered applications, as it draws no current once powered off
+- Soft latching power circuit for zero standby current
+- Automatic power monitoring and low-voltage lockout to prevent battery drain

 ## Components